 Moreover, effective communication will be required to handle more delicate business issues such as employee conflict, morale and performance coaching.

 Business owners hire managers to help lead the team day-to-day.
-As such, managers have responsibilities, access, and tasks that demand them to be trusted.
+Managers have responsibilities, access, and tasks that demand them to be trusted.

-If you hire a manager that you don't trust, you’ll find yourself spending an unnecessary amount of time worrying about things you shouldn’t need to.
+If you hire a manager you don't trust, you’ll spend an unnecessary amount of time worrying about things you shouldn’t need to.

 Managers are the eyes and ears of the business.
-With this comes the challenging task of finding the balance between maintaining a strong relationship with employees whilst being loyal to the company and owners.
+With this comes the challenging task of balancing and maintaining a strong relationship with employees whilst being loyal to the company and owners.

 It is paramount that newly hired managers should put their loyalty to the business and its owner before their friendships with employees.

-Managers need to remain calm in a crisis, weigh up the options, make decisive decisions, and communicate them clearly with their team.
+Managers must remain calm in a crisis, weigh the options, make decisive decisions, and communicate them clearly with their team.

-Look for managerial hires who understand the importance of listening to their employees with empathy and looking for win-win outcomes.
+Look for managerial hires who understand the importance of empathising with their employees and looking for win-win outcomes.
 The big stick approach is dead.

 The to-do list in business is never-ending.
-Effective managers can instinctively cut through the long list and focus on the most important tasks.
+Effective managers can instinctively cut through the long list and focus on the most critical tasks.